-Various committees composed of AHG members work with the AHG Council and the AHG Office to assure that our organizational mission is being met and that our plans are implemented.
+Various committees composed of AHG members work with the AHG Board of Directors and the AHG Office to assure that our organizational mission is being met and that our plans are implemented.
 Feel free to reach out to us at email@example.com if you have any interest in serving on a committee.

 Chair: David Winston